ni/python_labview_automation/README.md

 Installation
 ------------
+This package depends on hoplite.
+First install hoplite.
+When/if hoplite is added to PyPI then this manual step will not be needed.

 labview_automation can be installed by cloning the master branch and then in a command line in the directory of setup.py run: